Attenborough in Paradise and Other Personal Voyages

 Attenborough in Paradise and Other Personal Voyages is a DVD collection of seven David Attenborough BBC documentary specials.

 Documentary Summaries

 A Blank on the Map (1971)

 The central area of New Guinea was thought to be uninhabited until aerial photographs showed signs of human habitation.
 Attenborough accompanies an expedition into the interior to find and make contact with these people and map the area.

 Attenborough in Paradise (1996)

 Attenborough achieves a childhood ambition of finding and filming the birds-of-paradise described by Alfred Russel Wallace in his book, The Malay Archipelago.
-He visits New Guinea and surrounding islands to track down these breath-takingly beautiful birds.
+He visits New Guinea and surrounding islands to track down these birds.
 Their plumage, colours and mating dances are spectacular.
 The environment is so benign that the female birds can build their nests and raise their young without the help of males, so the females choose a mate on the basis of his beauty and dancing ability alone.
 As a result, sexual selection has produced the most incredible variety of extravagant displays imaginable....